 “There is a distinction between the nutritious content of food and the way it was processed or grown — which is what the organic label means.
 The organic definition doesn’t tell you anything about the nutritious content of the food,” Sowemimo told Healthline.

-There are studies linking pesticides to cancer and neurodegenerative diseases.
+There are linking pesticides to cancer and neurodegenerative diseases.
 However, there’s not enough science to definitively say that eating organic or clean is better than eating conventionally grown produce or antibiotic-free livestock.

 However, that doesn’t mean all of the top minds in the country think organic is overblown.